 Approx Jewish Students on campus - 20+

 Dublin- ‘Small but mighty!’
 Although we are not huge in numbers, we are still involved, for example our lovely Friday Night dinners, which has a mix of both Jews and Non Jews.
 Trinity College Dublin has a small J-Soc with links to both the progressive and orthodox communities in Dublin.
 We have great relationships with the university chaplaincy.
-Although we are called Trinity College Dublin J-Soc, it is open to any student studying at University College Dublin.
+Although we are called Trinity College Dublin J-Soc, it is open to any student studying in Dublin.

 Dublin is a beautiful city with interesting history and an exciting nightlife.
 There is a good Jewish community to support the students who study at the many universities in the city.